tektoncd/pipeline/docs/README.md

-# Knative Pipelines
+# Tekton Pipelines

-Pipelines is an open source implementation to configure and run CI/CD style pipelines for your Kubernetes application.
+Tekton Pipelines is an open source implementation to configure and run CI/CD style pipelines for your Kubernetes application.

 Pipeline creates